yousuf-abbas786/CurrencyConveter.Yousuf/README.md

 ## Assumptions

 - The API may not respond to the first request, hence retry logic is implemented.
-- Certain currencies (TRY, PLN, THB, MXN) are not supported for conversion and will return a bad response.
 - Pagination is implemented on the historical rates endpoint.
 - A cache is implemented on all APIs to improve performance and availability.
 - A retry method is implemented on all APIs to retry the requests to Frankfurter APIs three times.